kenwhatts/viewbox/README.md

 As of now, its simply just a link page where anyone can put social links, but I hope that this project gets to my initial thought.

+## Contributing

+Viewbox welcomes any form of contributions, big or small from anyone.

+- You may report any issues you found.
+- Submit or contribute a feature that you want to see in this project.
+- Fix an existing bug or issue.
+- Create and/or improve documentations.

 ## Features

 - Layout presets